Headache Symptoms

 -

-You get a headache after reading or working with a screen for a long time
+You get a headache after long periods of reading or working with a screen

 -